 Those have no place in relationship because relationship is personal.
 No two people will relate to someone the same way and man cannot tell you how you NEED to interact with God.

 Our God is a personal God.
-He is not just Hashem but He is Hashem Eloheinu…he is the Lord OUR God.
+He is not just Adonai but He is Adonai Eloheinu – the Lord OUR God.

 He relates to each of us in His own way.
 When religion steps in, IT determines how God relates to you and how you need to relate to God, stripping away the free communication between you.